-When user visits certain pages they are asked which pages they don’t want to visit or display.
-User options are get stored in cookie and till the user is online, those pages are not shown to him.
+When an user visits certain page, they are asked which pages they don’t want to visit or display.
+User options get stored in cookie and till the user is online, those pages are not shown to him.

 3) User tracking:

 To track number of unique visitors online at particular time.

 Cookies can track user sessions to particular domain using user ID and password.

 1) Even writing a Cookie is a great way to maintain user interaction, if user has set browser options to warn before writing any cookie or disabled the cookies completely then site containing cookie will be completely disabled and it cannot perform any operation resulting in loss of site traffic.